tekord/laravel-logman/README.md

 This package allows you to add global context data for logging in easy way.

+## Status

+This package is currently under development.
+Some parts may change significantly.

 ## Installation

 Add the `tekord/laravel-logman` package in your composer.json and update your dependencies or add it via command